Community Projects

 Expenses necessary to implement the project that can be easily linked to specific activities:

-- Rental of space and/or equipment.
-(Montreal Pride will be able to offer you certain spaces and equipment depending on their availability.)
+• Venue and/or equipment rental.
+Fierté Montréal can offer you certain spaces and equipment depending on their availability.

-- Costs related to the accessibility of your project
+• Costs related to the accessibility of the project.

 Expenses that enable the organization to perform its administrative functions and support project activities, i.e., expenses that are important to the organization's operations in carrying out the project:

-- A ceiling of 10% of the total amount allocated per project is set for this type of operating costs.
+• A maximum of 10% of the total amount allocated per project is set for this type of operating cost.

 Expenses not accepted